ibm-cloud-docs/billing-usage/commitment-faqs.md

 {: #commit-signup}
 {: faq}

 Contact [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} to sign up for {{site.data.keyword.Bluemix_notm}} Pay as you go with Committed Use.
+To view your account ID, select "Register with a Code" during account registration.
 After you consult with a sales representative, you receive a confirmation email with your commitment quote details and information about {{site.data.keyword.Bluemix_notm}}'s Terms and Conditions.
+Your account is activated upon order processing.

 ## How do I view existing commitments?
 {: #existing-commit}